 Let's look at some real life examples.
 Frizzle chickens have unusually shaped feathers: they curl backwards towards the bird's head instead of lying flat and close to the body.
 This phenotype is due to a single, dominant gene.
 Researchers Walter Landauer and Elizabeth Upham (1936) noticed that this gene not only modifies feather shape but also affects body temperature, metabolic rates, and the number of eggs produced.

-Nature Vs. NurtureNot everything about an organism is determined by its genes.
-Your genes might say your skin is a certain shade, but if you go to the beach or the tanning salon (not that we recommend you do!) it will probably get darker.
-Not even identical twins, whose genetic make-up is the same, are truly identical.
-This is because the environment also plays a large role in determining a phenotype.
-The environment is not only about external factors such as humidity levels or temperature, but also includes internal factors such a pH levels and hormonal state.
-Some traits are not affected much by the environment: in these cases, a given genotype always produces the same phenotype, like the ABO blood types—if your genotype is IAIA or IAIO, or IOIO your blood type is O and so forth.
+Some traits aren't affected much by the environment: in these cases, a given genotype always produces the same phenotype, like the ABO blood types—if your genotype is IOIO your blood type is O, and the like.
 Other characters are purely environmental: what language you speak, if you vote Republican or Democratic, is mostly a matter of the cultural environment you were raised in.